15 Things To Do In Matsushiro & Where To Stay

-Located 12km to the south of central Nagano City, Matsushiro is a small town known for its samurai heritage and former stronghold of the Sanada clan.
+Located 11-12KM to the south of central Nagano City, Matsushiro is a small town known for its samurai heritage and former stronghold of the Sanada clan.
 Originally from Ueda, the Sanada clan relocated to Matsushiro during the 17th century.
 On this page you will find the following following:

 An important strategic base during the Sengoku (Warring States) Period and thriving domain of the samurai class during the Edo Period, the Sanada clan accumulated great wealth and power and played an important role in Japanese history.